ovchynnikov/load-bot-windows/README.md

 youtube shorts
 ```

-### Additionaly bot can download videos from other sources (for example youtube).
-Usually videos shorter than 10 minutes works fine.
+### Additionally, the bot can download videos from other sources (for example YouTube).
+Usually, videos shorter than 10 minutes work fine.
 Telegram limitation is 50MB for a video.
-- To download full video from youtube add two asterisk before the url address.
+- To download the full video from YouTube add two asterisks before the url address.
 Example:
 ```
   **https://www.youtube.com/watch?v=rxdu3whDVSM